Restaurants, wine bars and other fun places

 We loved that the entire front of the restaurant was always open to the marina and we could people watch to our hearts’ content while eating great food at a reasonable price.
 I think our first night my sister and I shared a pizza with salads, wine and some type of dessert.

-Another night I had penne arrabiata and the owner (?) stopped by several times to tease me about it being hot.
+Another night I had penne arrabiata and the owner (?) stopped by several times to tease me about the spicy sauce.
 I don’t remember what Sue had but I think that was the night we tried their profiteroles which were great.

 The not so great